ibexa/rector/js/README.md

 | false | `/*@Desc("<p class='ez-not-error--show-modal'>Show message</p> for ez-not-error--show-modal")*/` |  `/*@Desc("<p class='ibexa-not-error--show-modal'>Show message</p> for ibexa-not-error--show-modal")*/` |

 ### Rename icons names used in getIconPath method
-This plugin allows to rename any icon name that is used as an argument in getIconPath method.
+This plugin allows you to rename any icon name that is passed as an argument to the `getIconPath` method.

 **Name:** `ibexa-rename-icons`

 **Configuration example:**

-!IMPORTANT by default in this plugin shorthand expression is treated as `exactMatch: true`.
+In this plugin, the `exactMatch` default value is set `true` when using the shorthand expression.

 ``` js
 {